andrews1022/react-typescript-project-setup/notes/create-react-app.md

   - `GlobalStyle.ts` (for global styling)
   - `lib.ts` (for shared styling)
   - `theme.ts` (for theme)
-  - Run the command: `touch GlobalStyle.ts lib.ts theme.ts`
+  - Run the command: `cd styles && touch GlobalStyle.ts lib.ts theme.ts`

 - Copy and paste this code into `lib.ts`: